About Dr. Wanda Cook Batson

 A life-long resident of Baker, Florida, Dr. Wanda Cook Batson attended Baker School and received her Associate of Arts degree from Okaloosa-Walton College.
 She then went on to earn her Bachelor of Science degree from Auburn University and her Doctorate of Optometry degree from the University of Alabama at Birmingham.

 Dr. Batson returned to Florida and opened her Crestview practice in 1997.
 Since opening her practice, Dr. Batson has been very involved in many optometric organizations.
-She is a member of the American Optometric Association and the Florida Optometric Association.
 She served as Secretary and Treasurer for the West Florida Optometric Association for several years.
-She is currently the AOA PAC representative for all of Florida and has been a frequent guest lecturer at NOVA Southeastern School of Optometry, serving as the representative for private practice optometry in a special panel discussion for fourth-year optometric students.
+She also served as the AOA PAC representative for all of Florida and has been a frequent guest lecturer at NOVA Southeastern School of Optometry, serving as the representative for private practice optometry in a special panel discussion for fourth-year optometric students.